abir1h/Smart_patient_management_system_flutter/README.md

 # smart_patientmanagement_system

-This is a a Flutter application named Smart Patietn Management system.Which supports firebase backend.Make an appointment easily and track your serial.
+This is a a Flutter application named Smart PatientManagement system.Which supports firebase backend.Doctors can easily manage their patients and patient can make an appointment easily and track your serial.

 ## Getting Started